vuxcode/we1-project-feliciaalice/time-report.md

 2025 - 12th & 13th may
 Spent 4 hours improving the websites accessability.
 Also designed the tutorials page & created new pages for the different tutorials.

+2025 - 20th may
+I spent 1h today adding a style.css to all of my pages.